btoll/benjamintoll.com/content/post/runc.md

 +++

-This article intends to introduce [`runc`] as a tool that ultimately creates and runs containers at a lower-level than container engine tools like [`podman`] and [`docker`], which most developers are familiar with and use.
-It is a widely used tool (even if you're not aware it's being used by your favorite container engine) and is maintained by the [Open Container Initiative].
+This article intends to introduce [`runc`] as a tool that ultimately creates and runs containers at a lower level than container engine tools like [`podman`] and [`docker`], which most developers are familiar with and use.
+Kubernetes, everyone's favorite, may use `runc`.
+So, if you work with containers, chances are that you are using `runc`, even if you aren't aware of it.

-It's not meant to be a thorough dissection of its features and capabilities, and this article only uses a very small subset of what it can do.
+The article is not meant to be a thorough dissection of its features and capabilities, and this article only uses a very small subset of what it can do.

+Its goal is just to get a newcomer to the tool up and running.

 ---